Candy Palmater: Career

 She was a regular contributor to CBC Radio's Definitely Not the Opera, a regular columnist on The Next Chapter, and an interim host of Q, and was a columnist for the now defunct Halifax newspaper The Daily News, where she wrote a series for Mi'kmaq History Month.

 CBC Newsworld did a one-hour documentary on Palmater titled The Candy Show.
 It was produced and directed by Mary Munson in Halifax.
 The executive producer was Renée Pellerin.

 The Candy Show is also the title of a regular comedy series that airs on APTN.
 Palmater was also a regular performer on the comedy club circuit in Canada, as well as a frequent host of entertainment galas and events.

 Palmater produced her first film, Building Legends: The Mi'Kmaq Canoe Project, in 2011.

 As an actress, she had roles in the television series Forgive Me, Sex & Violence, and Trailer Park Boys.

 Her daily CBC Radio summer series The Candy Palmater Show debuted on May 30, 2016.
 Following the end of that show's run, she did another stint as guest host of Q for several weeks in September and October, between the departure of Shad and the debut of permanent new host Tom Power.
-In 2017 she was a panelist on Canada Reads, advocating for Katherena Vermette's novel The Break.
+In 2017 she was a panellist on Canada Reads, advocating for Katherena Vermette's novel The Break.

-She was also a frequent guest panelist on the CBC Radio One comedy series, Because News, hosted by Gavin Crawford.
+She was also a frequent guest panellist on the CBC Radio One comedy series, Because News, hosted by Gavin Crawford, and narrated the documentary series Skindigenous.

 Palmater had a recurring role in the CBC Television sitcom Run the Burbs, broadcast posthumously.